Nature's Great Events: DVD and Blu-ray

 In United Kingdom, DVD has been released on 16 March 2009 (BBCDVD2863), while Blu-ray Disc was later released on 15 June 2009 by 2 Entertain.
-Both DVD and Blu-ray includes with ten-minute feature called "Nature's Great Events Diaries" which details the filming of a particular event after each episode.
+Both DVD and Blu-ray includes ten-minute feature called "Nature's Great Events Diaries" which details the filming of a particular event after each episode.

 In United States and Canada, both DVD and Blu-ray Disc was released under the title "Nature's Most Amazing Events" on 2 June 2009 by BBC Warner.

 In Australia and New Zealand, DVD and Blu-ray was also released by ABC DVD/Village Roadshow on 6 August 2009.

 In Japan, both DVD and Blu-ray Disc were released on 4 June 2010, and it was distributed by Sony Pictures Entertainment Japan.
 However, it does not included Nature's Great Events Diaries like any other regions.